HIV/AIDS Nursing Certification Board

 The HIV/AIDS Nursing Certification Board is a nonprofit professional organization whose goals are:

 HIV/AIDS nursing practice is the provision of educational, therapeutic, and supportive interventions.
-The goals of nursing care are to prevent infection; promote client, family, and community adaptation to HIV infection and its sequelae; and to ensure continuity of care by collaborating with others.
+The goals of nursing care are to prevent infection; promote client, family, and community adaptation to HIV infection and its sequelae; and to ensure continuum of care by collaborating with others.

 Nursing practice in HIV/AIDS requires a complex knowledge base and range of skills that include pathophysiology, learning principles, family dynamics, grief and loss, coping with chronic illness, care of immunocompromised clients, risk assessment, and risk reduction.
-Utilization of research findings is essential in maintaining an adequate knowledge base in an evolving field such as HIV/AIDS nursing.
+Utilization of standard of care is essential in maintaining an adequate knowledge base in an evolving field such as HIV/AIDS nursing.
 Nursing practice is multifocused and occurs in an array of settings including primary care, acute care institutions, communities, and schools.
 The goals of nursing practice are achieved in collaboration with the client, other health care professionals, and community-based organizations.

 Definition of Advanced HIV/AIDS Nursing Practice